Department of Information Science Chair

 University of Colorado Boulder

-Palen brings her training in human-computer interaction (HCI), computer-supported cooperative work and social computing to bear on understanding and advancing socio-technical issues of societal import, conducting empirical research in the interpretivist tradition.
+Palen brings her training in human-computer interaction (HCI), computer-supported cooperative work and social computing to bear on understanding and advancing socio-technical issues of societal import; conducting empirical research in the interpretivist tradition.
 However, in the advancing arena of large-scale on-line interaction (the "big data" of crisis response), she adapts quantitative techniques to closely observe and describe social structures in such technology-mediated situations.

-Prof. Palen is the author of over 70 articles and a co-edited book in the areas of human computer interaction, computer supported cooperative work, and crisis informatics.
-She has been awarded $5M as Principal Investigator in grants from the US National Science Foundation, including an NSF CAREER award in 2006.
-She is an Associate Editor for the Human Computer Interaction Journal (Taylor and Francis) and for the Computer-Supported Cooperative Work Journal (Springer).
-Prof. Palen directs the Project EPIC (Empowering the Public with Information during Crisis) research effort and codirects the Center for Software and Society.
+Palen is the author of more than 70 articles and a co-edited book in the areas of human computer interaction, computer supported cooperative work, and crisis informatics.
+She has been awarded $5 million as the principal investigator for grants from the U.S. National Science Foundation, including an NSF CAREER award in 2006.
+She is an associate editor for the Human Computer Interaction Journal (Taylor and Francis) and for the Computer-Supported Cooperative Work Journal (Springer).
+Palen directs the Project EPIC (Empowering the Public with Information during Crisis) research effort and codirects the Center for Software and Society.
 Learn more about her work at http://cmci.colorado.edu/~palen/.